 A carefully planned and well-written comment card is a great tool to allow customers to express their opinions and provide valuable feedback on the customer experience in your store.
 This form of store evaluation not only helps measure customer satisfaction but also shows the retailer what areas of your store may need help.
-And it creates engagement with customers by letting them know you're listening to their opinions and their insights about your business.
+Also, it creates engagement with customers by letting them know you're listening to their opinions and their insights about your business.
 It always gives you a tool to use with your employees since it is the customer's voice and not yours.

 The customer comment card is a great way to collect testimonials.
 You may want to use those in marketing and advertising materials, if possible.
 Nothing is better for your business than word of mouth advertising.

 Since you're asking the customer for something, try to offer an incentive beyond just your appreciation for them to fill out the cards.
 It doesn't have to be anything elaborate, perhaps a small discount on a future purchase, or a free item.
 Just let the customer know that you recognize their time and input are both valuable.